A fair share of these are seen inFist of the North Star, such as the Cassandra prison tower and the Imperial Capital.

 Final Fantasy XI has Delkfutt's Tower, an immense structure made of white bone-like material ("cermet") where one of the major bosses of the Rise of the Zilart storyline resides.
 Castle Zvahl Keep might also count, especially since it leads to the Throne Room of the Shadow Lord, the game's first Big Bad.

-The Tower of Spirits from The Legend of Zelda: Spirit Tracks.
+The Tower of Spirits from Spirit Tracks.
 The only times you can't see it from your train are when there's physical objects (mountains, trees and the like) blocking your view.

 Overlord has one of these — the game being what it is, it's your character's home base.
 However by Overlord II it has been destroyed when the Tower Heart powering it was tampered with, exploding and corrupting the lands of the first game with a magical plague.
 You still have sort of an Evil Tower as a base, though it's now located in the Netherworld and hangs upside-down like a giant evil stalactite.

 Area X-2 from Mega Man Zero 3, which extends all the way into space.

 The Tower of Salvation in Tales of Symphonia subverts this in two different ways; its artful ivory countenance is rather un-ominous and serves as a symbol of hope for both worlds, even after you discover that the creators are evil, and the tower itself isn't a lair — it just contains a teleporter to one.